Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Wavelength Arbitration Algorithm

-\myfigref{fig_14} summarizes the proposed Single-Step Matching algorithm.
-The algorithm is applied on a case-by-case basis, depending on the number of $RI=\phi$ occurrences.
+\myfigref{fig_14} summarizes the proposed SSM algorithm.
+The algorithm is applied on a case-by-case basis, depending on the number of $RI=\phi$ occurrences, with each occurrence indicating a detected microring group.
 If $RI=\phi$ does not occur, a single lock allocation table is created, and the assignment problem becomes a diagonal matching process.
 When $RI=\phi$ occurs more than once, sub-allocation tables are formed, separated by the microring pairs that corresponds to $RI=\phi$.
 The first microrings in each sub-table are assigned the first entries from their search tables, while the last microrings are assigned the last entries.
 In case where $RI=\phi$ occurs once, a single allocation table is formed, starting and ending with the microring pair corresponding to $RI=\phi$. \myfigref{fig_14} also compares the results of the Single-Step Matching algorithm with the sequential tuning scheme, where the first available wavelength is assigned to each microring sequentially.
 Sequential tuning fails at the last microring for both \myfigref{fig_14}(b) and (c).
-This failure occurs because the sequential assignment can cause earlier microrings to “steal” all available wavelengths, leaving none for the later microrings—a problem that our proposed algorithm avoids through its tabulated approach.
+This failure occurs because the sequential assignment can cause earlier microrings to “steal” all available wavelengths, leaving none for the later microrings—a problem that our proposed algorithm avoids through the tabulated approach.